Board of Directors Biographies

 Joseph Conyers, Founder & vision advisor, Ex-Officio

-Principal Bass, The Philadelphia Orchestra
+Principal Bass and Education & Community Ambassador The Philadelphia Orchestra

-Citizen musician, entrepreneur, and youth advocate Joseph H. Conyers - Principal Double Bass of The Philadelphia Orchestra – is a highly acclaimed, multi-faceted artist whose innovative work in music education and access has been recognized internationally.
+Citizen musician, entrepreneur, and youth advocate Joseph H. Conyers - Principal Double Bass and Education and Community Ambassador of The Philadelphia Orchestra – is a highly acclaimed, multi-faceted artist whose innovative work in music education and access has been recognized internationally.
 Awards include the Sphinx Organization’s Medal of Excellence (2019), the Theodore L Kesselman Award for Arts Education from the New York Youth Symphony (2019), the C. Hartman Kuhn Award – the highest award bestowed upon a musician in the Philadelphia Orchestra (2018), Musical America’s 30 Top Professionals: Innovators, Independent Thinkers, and Entrepreneurs (2018), the inaugural Young Alumni Award from the Curtis Institute of Music (2015), and “30 Leaders 30 and Under” in Ebony Magazine (2007).

 Joseph’s broad-ranging career was recently featured on PBS’s *Articulate *which highlighted his work as Founder & Vision Advisor of Project 440.